DanielL100/Final-Project/README.md

 2. Optics system (called Pod)
 3. Tracking execution

-#### Weapon system panel
+#### Gun system panel
 <img src="./doc_images/Gun_system.png" width="350" alt="Screenshot of the GUI of the gun system panel" title="Screenshot of the GUI of the gun system panel" />

 On the left side of the panel, you can control the following components:
 1. Adding ground disturbances to the system.
 2. Adding friction to the physical modeling of the system.
-3. The left switch - adding an anti-friction feedforward technique, the right switch - adding a shear feedforward technique.
+3. The left switch - adding an anti-friction feedforward technique, the right switch - adding a differentiator feedforward technique.
 4. Adding backlash to the physical modeling of the system.
 5. The left switch - closing a loop for the system, the right switch - closing a tachometric (up) or gyroscopic loop (down).
 6. The left switch - inserting a step (up) or an external signal (down), the right switch - selecting the step height to be 1 (up) or 0.05 (down).